ShouYuqing/MAS/README.md

 ```
 > Use dice score to evaluate model, the code has been finished by 10/29/2018.
 ## MAS(Multi Atlas Segmentation)
+>Label fusion is implemented in the test part of MAS

+>Use dice score to evaluate model

 ## Citation
 **Unsupervised Learning for Fast Probabilistic Diffeomorphic Registration**